saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 No changes?
 Confused?

-Now go back to the shell window where you ran `rackup` and press Ctrl-C to stop Rack.
+Now go back to the shell window where you ran `rackup` and codess Ctrl-C to stop Rack.
 Then type `rackup -p $PORT -o $IP` again (for Cloud9), and once it is running, go back to your browser tab with your app and refresh the page.
 This time it should work.

 What this shows you is that if you modify your app while it's running, you have to restart Rack in order for it to "see" those changes.
 Since restarting it manually is tedious, we'll use the rerun gem, which restarts Rack automatically when it sees changes to files in the app's directory.
 (Rails does this for you by default during development, as we'll see, but Sinatra doesn't.)

 You're probably already thinking: "Aha!
-If our app depends on this additional gem, we should add it to the Gemfile and run bundle to make sure it's really present."
+If our app depends on this additional gem, we should add it to the Gemfile and run bundle to make sure it's really codesent."
 Good thinking.
 But it may also occur to you that this particular gem wouldn't be necessary in a production environment: we only need it as a tool while developing.
 Fortunately, there's a way to tell Bundler that some gems are only necessary in certain environments.
 Add the following to the Gemfile (it doesn't matter where):

 ```ruby
 group :development do